Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation Compound Epithelium consists of more than one layer of cells and gives a stratified appearance.
+Compound Epithelium consists of more than one layer of cells and gives a stratified appearance.
 Hence, they are also known as stratified epithelium.
 The main function of this epithelium is to give protection to the underlying tissues against mechanical and chemical stress.
 They also cover the dry surface of the skin, the moist surface of the buccal cavity and pharynx.
 Epithelial tissue in the skin functions as a water-proof membrane.
-Incorrect

-Explanation Compound Epithelium consists of more than one layer of cells and gives a stratified appearance.
+Compound Epithelium consists of more than one layer of cells and gives a stratified appearance.
 Hence, they are also known as stratified epithelium.
 The main function of this epithelium is to give protection to the underlying tissues against mechanical and chemical stress.
 They also cover the dry surface of the skin, the moist surface of the buccal cavity and pharynx.
 Epithelial tissue in the skin functions as a water-proof membrane.

 -